flammie/purplemonkeydishwasher/index.md

 publications](http://scholar.google.com/citations?user=XNOLAagAAAAJ) and see
 their incoming citations.

+Here is a [bib-file of all my publications](bibs/pirinen.bib), it may or may not be as accurat and up-to-date as google scholar.

 ###  Publications in conferences and journals

+1. **Tommi A Pirinen**, Hanna Hedeland, Daniel Jettka (2017b), *Developing a CLARIN compatible AAI solution for academic and restricted resources*.
 1. **Tommi Pirinen**,  Francis M. Tyers,  Trond Trosterud, Ryan Johnson, Kevin Unhammer,  Tiina Puolakainen (2017a, equal contribution) *North-Sámi to Finnish rule-based machine translation system*